 This program is supported by:

-The content of the sessions will include personal leadership, interpersonal skills, and systems change frameworks – all with a focus on climate action and sustainability.
+Sessions will focus on personal leadership, collaboration, and systems change for climate action and sustainability.

 1